Sayemm/docker/README.md

 - Go through the commits **one by one** to understand how Docker works
     - What is Docker?
     - What is Kernal?
-    - Virtual Machine.
+    - Virtual Machine
+    - Container (Namespace-What, Cgroup-How Much)
-    - Container (Namespace, Cgroup)
+    - Virtual Machine Vs Container

 ## Learning Resource